Empirical Bayes Matrix Factorization: Fitting the EBMF Model

 Fitting the EBMF model involves estimating all of $\gl, \gf, \l,\f,\prec$.
 A standard EB approach would be to do this in two steps: \begin{itemize} \item Estimate $\gl,\gf$ and $\prec$, by maximizing the likelihood:

-over $\gl,\gf \in \G$ and $\prec \in \T$.
-(This optimum will typically not be unique because of identifiability issues; see Section \ref{sec:identifiability}.) \item Estimate $\l$ and $\f$ using their posterior distribution: $p(\l,\f | Y, \glhat,\gfhat,\hat{\prec})$. \end{itemize} However, both these two steps are difficult, even for very simple choices of $\G$, so we resort to variational approximations which can be thought of as approximating this approach.
-Variational approximations have often been used in the past for fitting related models \citep[e.g.][]{bishop1999variational,ghahramani2000variational,stegle2012using,hore2016tensor}.
+over $\gl,\gf \in \G, \prec \in \T$.
+(This optimum will typically not be unique because of identifiability issues; see Section \ref{sec:identifiability}.) \item Estimate $\l$ and $\f$ using their posterior distribution: $p(\l,\f | Y, \glhat,\gfhat,\hat{\prec})$. \end{itemize} However, both these two steps are difficult, even for very simple choices of $\G$.
+Instead, following previous work (see Introduction for citations) we use variational approximations to approximate this approach.
+Although variational approximations are known to typically under-estimate uncertainty in posterior distributions, our focus here is on obtaining useful point estimates for $\l,\f$; results shown later demonstrate that the variational approximation can perform well in this task.